lehmannro/assert.sh/README.rst

 `shUnit2`__
   shUnit2 is a modern xUnit-style testing framework.
-It comes with a bunch of magic to remove unneccessary verbosity.
+It comes with a bunch of magic to remove unnecessary verbosity.
 It requires extra care when crafting test cases with many subprocess invocations as you have to fall back to shell features to fetch results.  *assert.sh* wraps this functionality out of the box.